Embedding Widget Codes in Weebly

 Clicking on the embed code element will show you only one option for positioning as shown below.

-Basically you don’t need to use separate code within the widget for aligning.
-Use the positioning options to align the widget left, center or right.
+You don’t need to use separate code within the widget for aligning.
+Instead, use the positioning options to align the widget left, center or right.

 Important Points to Remember Before Using Embed Code Element